 No doubt, the Eiffel Tower is one of the main reasons millions of people visit the capital of France every year.
 While it was not the only place we wanted to see in Paris, it was definitely not the last on the list.
 I strongly believe that everybody needs to see the Eiffel Tower when in the city.
 Everybody needs to get those personal and maybe not so unique stories behind their Paris photos.

 We visited Paris in March.
-You’d expect early boom and nice spring weather.
+You’d expect early bloom and nice spring weather.
 In reality, though, it was unseasonably cold.
 But Paris was Paris, and we couldn’t miss any opportunity to explore it.

-This picture doesn’t really have a long story (except for Dylan falling asleep as soon as we got there), but it’s still one of our favorite.
+This picture doesn’t really have a long story (except for Dylan falling asleep as soon as we got there), but it’s still one of our favorites.
 Do you see those smiles?
 This is exactly how we felt at that moment.
 No staged and forced smiles.
-Just pure joy of exploring one of the most romanic cities in the world.
+Just pure joy of exploring one of the most romantic cities in the world.

 8. Braving the Strongest Wind at Cliffs of Moher, Ireland